 We pride ourselves on being one of the top authorities on Facebook ads, so it should be no surprise that we have developed some useful tools to make creating and managing your creative testing much easier than on Facebook.

-In order to launch a creative test on Madgicxs, simply log in (or sign up for your 7-day free trial) and click on Creatives>Create new ad.
+In order to launch a creative test on Madgicx, simply log in (or sign up for your 7-day free trial) and click on Creatives>Create New Ad.

 On the next page, you can start to build out your first ad by using images/video, adding headlines, etc.